Announcement Artisan Soaps, Bath & Body, Home Fragrance, Oddities, & Jewelry

 Products that are opened, damaged, or used will not be accepted for returns, but store credit or coupons may be issued.
 If item(s) have been damaged during shipping, please contact me as soon as possible.

-Shipping charges will not be refunded, and buyer will be responsible for any return shipping fees.
+Shipping charges will not be refunded, and buyer will be responsible for any return shipping fees and/or customs fees.

 If you have any issues with your purchase, I urge you to simply convo me!